Nepal resumes domestic and international flights with restrictions: Ministry of Civil Aviation | ExBulletin

 Nepal resumes domestic and international flights with restrictions: Ministry of Civil Aviation

+Domestic flights will be allowed to operate with 50% seating from July 1, while international flights will be operated from June 24 according to the security protocol previously developed by the government

+Nepal on Wednesday announced the resumption of domestic and international flights with restrictions and to restricted destinations, weeks after services were suspended due to the imposition of a blockade between the second wave of coronavirus infections.

-According to the Ministry of Civil Aviation, domestic flights will be allowed to operate with 50 percent of the seats from July 1, while international flights will be operated from June 24 according to the security protocol previously developed by the government.
+According to the Ministry of Civil Aviation, domestic flights will be allowed to operate with 50% occupancy from July 1, while international flights will be operated from June 24 according to the security protocol previously developed by the government.

 A flight has been allowed to operate between Kathmandu and New Delhi under the new schedule, the statement said.